WinVector/data_algebra/Examples/Arrow/ArrowSetSystem.md

 Notice in the above that the input `x` did not interfere with the calculation, and `d` was not copied forward.
 The idea is behavior during composition is very close to behavior during action/application, so we find more issues during composition.

-However, `.transform()` does not associate with composition, or is not an action of this category, as we have `b.transform(a.transform(d))` is not equal to `ab.transform(d)`.  `.transform()` does associate with the arrows of the stricter [identical column set category we demonstrated earlier](https://github.com/WinVector/data_algebra/blob/master/Examples/Arrow/CDesign.md), so it is an action of this category.
+However, `.transform()` does not associate with composition in the set ordered verson of our category, so is not an action of this category.
+The issue is: we have `b.transform(a.transform(d))` is not equal to `ab.transform(d)` in this category.

 ```python